wp-plugins/dofollow-case-by-case/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-Minor changes to readme.txt file and plugin description.
-Added tested compatibility up to WordPress 3.6.
+Added the possibility to access the plugins settings from the WordPress plugin screen.
+Minor changes to readme.txt file.

 == Contact ==